Board of Directors

 Greg Lindsay AO (Executive Director)

-Greg Lindsay AO is the founder and Executive Director of The Centre for Independent Studies.
-While studying philosophy at Macquarie University in the early 1970s, Mr Lindsay became interested in the ideas underpinning a free and open society.
-A maths teacher by training, Mr Lindsay taught for some years at Richmond High School in Western Sydney, and while there, founded the Centre in 1976.
-Since then, he has overseen the development of CIS into Australia's largest independent think tank covering the three major policy areas - economic, social and international.
+Greg Lindsay AO is the Founder and Executive Director of The Centre for Independent Studies.
+While studying Philosophy at Macquarie University in the early 1970s, Greg became interested in the ideas underpinning a free and open society.
+A maths teacher by training, Greg taught for some years at Richmond High School in Western Sydney, and founded the Centre in 1976.
+Since then, he has overseen the development of the CIS into one of Australia’s most influential organisations covering three major policy areas – economic, social and international.

-Greg has been active in the international liberal movement and is a former President of The Mont Pelerin Society (www.montpelerin.org) and of the Council of Macquarie University.
+Greg has been active in the international liberal movement and is a former President of the Mont Pelerin Society.

 Robert McLean AM